Michael Tarnat: Manchester City and Hannover 96

 In the late years, however, Tarnat became somewhat injury-prone, which effectively ended his international career in 1998 after 19 caps and caused Bayern to bench him often.
 In six seasons of playing for Bayern, Tarnat made 122 Bundesliga appearances and scored eight goals for the club in the league.
 He made a move to Manchester City in 2003, making 32 Premier League appearances and scoring three goals for the club in the league before returning to Germany by signing with Hannover 96 a year later, where he played for the rest of his career.
 On 17 May 2009, it was announced that he would retire from professional football.
 He played his last game for Hannover on 29 July 2009 vs Arsenal.
 In August 2009, Tarnat returned to FC Bayern Munich as a talent scout.

 International career

 He was also a regular in the Germany national team at the 1998 World Cup finals in France, appearing in four out of five matches played by the team at the tournament before they were surprisingly eliminated by Croatia in the quarterfinals.
 In the group game against Yugoslavia, his free kick led to Siniša Mihajlović scoring an own goal.

 Personal life

-Tarnat's son Niklas Tarnat is also a professional footballer, currently playing for Hannover 96.
+Tarnat's son Niklas Tarnat is also a professional footballer, currently playing for TSV 1860 Munich.